a shift in the polar motion excitation functions).

 The depth of the focus - if it's shallow, it can be more destructive.
 I couldn’t find enough information about that, so I will just continue with the after-shocks.

+These effects are known as earthquake environmental effects (EEE).
 On 27 February at 03:34 am (local time) an earthquake with a magnitude of 8.8 on the Richter scale has struck off the Chilean coast.
 Richer countries will be more likely to be able to predict, protect and prepare themselves from the effects of an earthquake.
-The original earthquake took place on February 27 2010.
-These effects are known as earthquake environmental effects (EEE).
+Some of the after-shocks caused a lot off damage, since …

 On This Day: 1960 Chilean Earthquake and Tsunami.
 More than 90 aftershocks had been recorded, ranging from 4.9 to 6.9 in magnitude.